-The Island Peak Permits cost is ranging from 70 USD to 250 USD according to the seasons.
+The Island Peak Permits cost ranges from 70 USD to 250 USD according to the seasons.
 Indeed, the trip concludes one of the remarkable journeys around the Everest region.
-The Island Peak EBC trek begins and comes to the ends at Lukla as others trekking in the Everest region.
+The Island Peak EBC trek begins and ends at Lukla as another trek in the Everest region.

 When traveling with Himalayan Exploration, safety is always a high priority.
 Our Island Peak route has been precisely planned to ensure your safety and happiness.
-As part of the acclimatization process, we will trek to Everest base camp to increase our chances of summiting.
+In addition, as part of the acclimatization process, we will trek to the Everest base camp to increase our chances of summiting.

 On our Island peak expeditions, whether we are a group of one or twelve, we carry a supplemental oxygen system and a first aid kit in case of an emergency.
-Each group will be led by a professional guide with a high staff-to-client ratio, on our peak climbing adventures.
+On our peak climbing adventures, each group will be led by a professional guide with a high staff-to-client ratio.

 Day 1: Arrival day (1,300 m)